splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-arch-gdi.rst

 Create an architecture prototype
 ==========================================================

 Create a prototype architecture solution for Splunk Observability Cloud in your organization.
-Do the the following to create a prototype:
+Do the following to create a prototype:

 1. Get familiar with setting up and connecting applications to Splunk Observability Cloud.
 Set up an initial OpenTelemetry Collector onto 1 of the commonly used platforms, such as a VM instance or a Kubernetes cluster.